DIVISION DEAN, BUSINESS & WORKFORCE DEVELOPMENT

 Special Licenses, Certificates, etc.:

 EDUCATION AND EXPERIENCE

-1. Master’s degree or equivalent in a discipline related to the assignment.
+1. Master’s degree in a discipline related to the assignment.

 2. One year of formal training, internship or leadership experience reasonably related to the administrative assignment; or possession of a California Community College Supervisor Credential.

 3. Three years of increasingly responsible work in education, training or in an occupational area related to the division, preferably in an administrative or management position.